 The concept of the solution is similar to ‘X.9 Authorization of selection of participant NWDAF instances in the Federated Learning group’ defined in clause X.9 of TS 33.501 [5].

 In the VFL case, NWDAF and/or AF can participate in the VFL process.
 Please note that internal AF information is available at the NRF as a part of AF's NFprofile and external AF information is also available at the NRF as a part of NEF NFprofile.
 Please refer to the section 6.1.6.2.48 NefInfo of TS 29.510 [8] that contains pdfData that contains AF connected via NEF.
+NEF can register AF details to NRF via Nnrf_NFManagement_Register or Update during the AF connection or when AF provides the capability to NEF.

 6.3.2 Solution details

-NWDAF/Internal AF or NEF (on behalf of external AF) updates their NFprofile in the NRF with VFL information, including its VFL capabilities (e.g. privacy protection supported/not supported, supported role (Client/Server/Active/Passive, etc.)), interoperability indicator per analytics.
-The NFprofile also includes allowed VFL capability per consumer.
+NWDAF/Internal AF or NEF (on behalf of external AF) updates their NFprofile in the NRF with VFL information, including its VFL capabilities (e.g. supported role (Client, Server)) and interoperability indicator per analytics.

+6.3.2.1 AF (VFL Server) requesting the NWDAF